netenglabs/suzieq/docs/developer/pythonAPI.md

 Two common table parameters that can be passed are:

 * The start and end time windows (start_time, end_time)
 * The config file to be used (config_file).
 This is used to specify the location of the database as well as parameters such as the timezone to be used.
-If you don't specify a config file, Suzieq looks for a file first in ./suzieq-cfg.yml and if its not found there, then in ~/.suzieq/suzieq-cfg.yml.
+If you don't specify a config file, SuzieQ looks for a file first in ./suzieq-cfg.yml and if its not found there, then in ~/.suzieq/suzieq-cfg.yml.

 The common verb parameters are: